Thursday, July 7, 2016

 Unlike Generally Accepted Dates, there is no “Generally Accepted History” despite many scholars acting as if there were.

-For example: if you google “ancient Egyptian history” you’ll find almost as many different timelines for Egypt’s pharaohs as you’ll find websites on the subject.
+For example: if you Google “ancient Egyptian history” you’ll find almost as many different timelines for Egypt’s pharaohs as you’ll find websites on the subject.
 According to one, Egypt was first settled about 3,500 B.C.E.
 But according to another, farmers were plowing the Nile valley by about 5,000 B.C.E. – a disagreement of 1,500 years.
 And still others claim Egypt was populated 40,000 years ago.

 And nearly all these timelines include gods, demigods, and myths treated with the same validity as historical figures – somewhat like saying the early presidents of the United States included Pecos Bill, Paul Bunyan, and Santa Claus.